-To contribute to new methods of service delivery, in order to encourage optimal opportunities for access to services for a vulnerable client group.
+To contribute to new methods of service delivery, in order to encourage optimal opportunities for access to service for vulnerable client groups.

 To engage in joint working with other staff to optimise the use of resources.

 To exercise autonomous professional responsibility for the assessment, treatment and discharge of clients.